 Everyone living in this world is exposed to numerous toxins every day.
 There is no escaping exposure, but you can certainly reduce your child’s exposure to the most harmful substances.

 The body has significant detoxing capability, but some kids have a difficult time detoxing due to specific genetic impairments.
 When toxins accumulate in the brain and body, and your child is near or past their tipping point, this toxicity can result in health issues as well as mood, brain and behavior disorders.

 The first thing to do is to detox your child’s home environment so that your home is a safe haven from the most harmful chemicals in common products and household furnishings.
 The most important room in the house to focus on first is where your child sleeps.

-It’s also critical that your child’s food is “clean” – free from chemicals and GMOs.
+It’s also critical that your child’s food is organic – free from pesticides, herbicides and GMOs.
 Only about 5% – 10% of the food in typical grocery stores is clean.
 The good news is that the prices of organic food are lower now than ever before and in some cases becoming more affordable than conventional.